1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-How is eosinophilic colitis different from ulcerative colitis?
+What is the difference in eosinophilic colitis as compared to ulcerative colitis?

-Eosinophilic colitis is marked by an abnormal buildup of eosinophils (a type of white blood cell) in the colon lining, whereas ulcerative colitis involves continuous inflammation and ulcer formation throughout the colon.
+Eosinophilic colitis is characterized by too much accumulation of eosinophils (in the colon lining, especially, a type of white blood cells) whereas ulcerative colitis is a constant inflammation and the presence of ulcers along the colon.

 How rare is this condition?